 Family Medicine residents entering their first or second year, and medical students entering their second, third, or fourth year when the program begins are eligible to apply.
 All applicants must be members of the American Academy of Family Physicians (AAFP) to apply.

-As part of the Emerging Leader Institute, 30 selected residents and students will attend the AAFP National Conference (August 1-4, 2024) to learn more about family medicine, explore residency programs, make connections, and learn about leadership opportunities with the Student and Resident Congress.
-Following the AAFP National Conference, the selected participants will attend the Family Medicine Leads Emerging Leader Institute (August 3-4, 2024) in-depth workshops in one of three leadership tracks: Policy & Public Health, Personal & Practice and Philanthropic & Mission-Driven.
+As part of the Emerging Leader Institute, 30 selected residents and students will attend FUTURE (formerly National Conference) July 31-August 2, 2025, to learn more about family medicine, explore residency programs, make connections, and learn about leadership opportunities with the Student and Resident Congress.
+Following FUTURE, the selected participants will attend the Family Medicine Leads Emerging Leader Institute (August 2-3, 2025) in-depth workshops in one of three leadership tracks: Policy & Public Health, Personal & Practice and Philanthropic & Mission-Driven.
 The weekend concludes with a Project Management session.

 The participants will receive: